geobreze/networking-lab2/README.md

 - get --- to read file
 - edit --- to edit file
-- remove --- to remove file
+- delete --- to remove file
 - new --- to create new file

 To authenticate with test user use next credentials: